Bolko II the Small: Luxembourg alliance and expansion

-The politics of close cooperation with Charles IV of Luxemburg brought the Duke of Świdnica considerable benefits, especially in the expansion of his frontiers.
+The politics of close cooperation with Charles IV of Luxembourg brought the Duke of Świdnica considerable benefits, especially in the expansion of his frontiers.
 Due to the prosperity of his domains, Bolko II bought much land from less prosperous Dukes of Silesia.
 In 1358 he bought the gold mine in Złoty Stok, and half of Brzeg and Oława from Duke Wenceslaus I of Legnica; soon after, he also bought half of Ścinawa from Duke Jan.
-In 1359 the Emperor allowed him to buy territories near the Bohemian border, including Frydlant, and shortly after Bolko II also bought the town of Siewierz from the Dukes of Cieszyn for the amount of 2,300 fines.
+In 1359 the Emperor allowed him to buy territories near the Bohemian border, including Frýdlant, and shortly after Bolko II also bought the town of Siewierz from the Dukes of Cieszyn for the amount of 2,300 fines.
 In 1360, Bolko II bought Kąty Wrocławskie In the same year his good relations with the Emperor were demonstrated when, after almost thirty years, the rights of Przemko II's widow Constance over the half of Głogów were finally accepted.
 Głogów had been under Bohemian control (the other half was given to the Dukes of Żagań in 1349).
 One year later, in 1361, Constance (who had been a nun since the death of her husband) renounced her domains on to her husband's brother Bolko II.
 The Emperor, increasingly sure he would gain the property back, was now willing to pass it to his putative father-in-law.

-Bolko II's biggest asset, however, proved to be the acquisition, together with the Emperor on 14 April 1364, of the large town and lands near Łużyce for the enormous sum of 21,000 fine silver, which became one of the most important and prestigious of his possessions.
+Bolko II's biggest asset, however, proved to be the acquisition, together with the Emperor on 14 April 1364, of the large town and lands near Lusatia for the enormous sum of 21,000 fine silver, which became one of the most important and prestigious of his possessions.

-In 1364 he was one of the monarchs invited to the Congress of Cracow, where he took part in the famous Wierzynek Feast, where, along with the host, King Casimir III of Poland, he also assisted the Kings Louis I of Hungary, Valdemar IV of Denmark and Peter I of Cyprus; and the Dukes Otto V of Bavaria, Władysław of Opole and Bogislaw V of Pomerania-Stolp (Słupsk).
+In 1364 he was one of the monarchs invited to the Congress of Kraków, where he took part in the famous Wierzynek Feast, where, along with the host, King Casimir III of Poland, he also assisted the Kings Louis I of Hungary, Valdemar IV of Denmark and Peter I of Cyprus; and the Dukes Otto V of Bavaria, Władysław of Opole and Bogislaw V of Pomerania-Stolp (Słupsk).

 Death and succession

 Bolko died on 28 July 1368 and was buried in the Grüssau Abbey.
 He was the last of the independent Silesian dukes from the Piast dynasty, the line started by Władysław II the Exile.
-His lands were held by his wife until 1392; however, after her death they were incorporated into the lands of Bohemia by Wenceslaus, King of the Romans, only son of Emperor Charles IV and Anna of Świdnica.
+His lands were held by his wife until 1392; however, after her death they were incorporated into the Crown of Bohemia by Wenceslaus IV, only son of Emperor Charles IV and Anna of Świdnica.